 better known as A Christmas Carol,

-which has been portrayed on stage and film – there are even animated versions.
+which has been portrayed on stage and film – even animated versions.

 The syndrome is so named because of the “fat and red-faced boy in a state of somnolency” that Charles Dickens described in his novel, The Pickwick Papers.
 (The same boy is thought by some experts possibly to have had the Prader-Willi syndrome).